BERT Goes Shopping: Comparing Distributional Models for Product Representations: Experiments

 \subsubsection{Results}

-From our experiments, Table~\ref{tab:purchase_results} highlights the most interesting results obtained adapting to the new task the best-performing ProdBERT and~\textit{prod2vec} models from NEP.
-As a first consideration, the shallowest layer of ProdBERT for feature extraction outperforms all other layers, and even beats concatenation and weighted average strategies\footnote{This is consistent with~\citet{Peters2019ToTO}, which states that inner layers of a pre-trained BERT encode more transferable features.}.
-Second, the quality of contextual representations of ProdBERT is highly dependent on the amount of data used in the pre-training phase.
-Comparing Table~\ref{tab:nep} with Table~\ref{tab:purchase_results}, even though the model delivers strong results in the NEP task on Shop A, its performance on the transfer learning task is weak, as it remains inferior to~\textit{prod2vec} across all settings.
-In other words, the limited amount of traffic from Shop A is not enough to let ProdBERT form high-quality product representations\footnote{Please, see Appendix~\ref{app:visualization_session_embedding} for some data visualization and qualitative considerations.}; however thanks to the particular architecture design of ProdBERT, the model can still effectively leverage the data and perform well on the NEP task, especially since the nature of NEP is closely aligned with the pre-training task, MLM.
+From our experiments, Table~\ref{tab:purchase_results} highlights the most interesting results obtained from adapting to the new task the best-performing Prod2BERT and~\textit{prod2vec} models from NEP.
+As a first consideration, the shallowest layer of Prod2BERT for feature extraction outperforms all other layers, and even beats concatenation and weighted average strategies\footnote{This is consistent with~\citet{Peters2019ToTO}, which states that inner layers of a pre-trained BERT encode more transferable features.}.
+Second, the quality of contextual representations of Prod2BERT is highly dependent on the amount of data used in the pre-training phase.
+Comparing Table~\ref{tab:nep} with Table~\ref{tab:purchase_results}, even though the model delivers strong results in the NEP task on Shop A, its performance on the intent prediction task is weak, as it remains inferior to~\textit{prod2vec} across all settings.
+In other words, the limited amount of traffic from Shop A is not enough to let Prod2BERT form high-quality product representations; however, the model can still effectively perform well on the NEP task, especially since the nature of NEP is closely aligned with the pre-training task.
 Third, fine-tuning instability is encountered and has a severe impact on model performance.
-Since the amount of data available for intent prediction is not nearly as important as the data utilized for pre-training ProdBERT, overfitting has been observed throughout our fine-tuning experiments.
-In addition, even with optimized hyperparameters, e.g. decreased learning rate, the fine-tuned models still fail to deliver performance equivalent to the best-performing method, i.e.~\textit{enc\_0}.
-Fourth, by comparing the results of our best method against the model learnt with~\textit{prod2vec} embeddings, we observed~\textit{prod2vec} embeddings can only provide limited values for intent estimation and the LSTM-based model stops to improve very quickly; in contrast, the features provided by ProdBERT embeddings seem to encode more valuable information, allowing the model to be trained for longer epochs and eventually reaching a higher accuracy score.
-Despite the superiority of ProdBERT embeddings revealed from our studies, it is worth noting that the performance gap between ProdBERT and~\textit{prod2vec} embeddings is extremely small, and extensive hyperparameter and model architectural search are needed to fully take advantage of the contextual embeddings and deliver competitive values for new tasks.
+Since the amount of data available for intent prediction is not nearly as important as the data utilized for pre-training Prod2BERT, overfitting proved to be a challenging aspect throughout our fine-tuning experiments.
+Fourth, by comparing the results of our best method against the model learnt with~\textit{prod2vec} embeddings, we observed~\textit{prod2vec} embeddings can only provide limited values for intent estimation and the LSTM-based model stops to improve very quickly; in contrast, the features provided by Prod2BERT embeddings seem to encode more valuable information, allowing the model to be trained for longer epochs and eventually reaching a higher accuracy score.
+As a more general consideration -- reinforced by a qualitative visual assessment of clusters in the resulting vector space --, the performance gap is~\textit{very small}, especially considering that long training and extensive optimizations are needed to take advantage of the contextual embeddings.